How CBD Works

 - Hemp grows with higher percentages of CBD, and lower percentages of THC.

-Although THC is easily the most popular cannabinoid due to its psychoactive effects, CBD has gained traction due to its non-intoxicating, medicinal benefits.
-According to the World Health Association, CBD is non-addictive, has no withdraw symptoms, and has a great safety profile, so it is no wonder many are turning to CBD for its numerous therapeutic benefits.
-Most notably, CBD may help relieve anxiety disorders, inflammatory conditions, and chronic pain.
+Although THC is easily the most popular cannabinoid due to its psychoactive effects, CBD has gained traction due to its non-intoxicating, therapeutic benefits.
+According to the World Health Association, CBD is non-addictive, has no withdraw symptoms, and has a great safety profile, so it is no wonder many are turning to CBD for help.

 What is the Endocannabinoid System (ECS)?